 Our faculty have published award-winning books and chapbooks and appeared in both national and international journals.
 They have won awards, including the T.S.
 Eliot Prize in Poetry and the Fulbright Award, and been anthologized in publications such as The Norton Reader, Utne, and New Poets of the American West.
 In addition, our students have appeared in Orion, Creative Nonfiction, Main Street Rag, and other fine journals.

-In addition to mentorship and training, our students have opportunities to join The Bull Pen, the department’s creative writing club, to intern with Scribendi, the Utah State Creative Writing Contest magazine, and to organize Helicon West, Logan’s bi-monthly open mic night.
+In addition to mentorship and training, our students have opportunities to join The Bull Pen, the department’s creative writing club, to intern with Sink Hollow and Scribendi, the Utah State Creative Writing Contest magazines, and to organize Helicon West, Logan’s bi-monthly open mic night.

 Advising - Susan Parkinson